NATS input connector

 - Strict ordering: Messages delivered in exact stream order without gaps.

-- Automatic recovery: On gap detection, heartbeat loss, or deletion, the consumer automatically recreates itself and resumes from the last processed position
+- Automatic recovery: On gap detection, heartbeat loss, or deletion, the consumer automatically recreates itself and resumes from the last processed position.

-- Exactly-once semantics: Combined with Feldera's checkpoint mechanism, ensures each message is processed exactly once
+- Exactly-once semantics: Combined with Feldera's checkpoint mechanism, ensures each message is processed exactly once.

 NATS Input Connector Configuration